Table of Contents

 You also have the option to choose between parenting with major domestic and international carriers, regional parcel carriers, or a mix of all.
 It all depends on where your warehouse and customers are located.
 Once you choose the right carriers to partner with, you can negotiate shipping rates and schedule pick-up times.

-Once orders are in the carrier’s hands, you can send order tracking to share updates with your customers, so they can be notified on when to expect their delivery.
+Once orders are in the courier’s hands, you can send order tracking to share updates with your customers, so they can be notified on when to expect their delivery.

 6 warehouse layout design best practices

 How you design your warehouse’s layout depends on your business.
 For instance, storing furniture pieces requires a different storage layout plan than stocking small, delicate jewelry items with multiple SKUs.